hmrc/sbt-bobby/README.md

 Otherwise, all is good and you can carry on with your day.

 > See the 'Configuration Options' section below for more configuration options

+### Running in different configurations

+Bobby respects the configuration scoping mechanisms built into sbt, which means you can run:

+`sbt validate` to validate _compile_ dependencies
+`sbt test:validate` to validate _test_ dependencies
+`sbt "reload plugins; validate; reload return"` to validate _plugin_ dependencies

+There is also a helper command alias which runs all three of these in one:

+`sbt validateAll`

+>Prior to major version 3, Bobby tried to pull out both local and plugin dependencies in one task.
+This has been
+>changed to better integrate with the sbt [scoping](https://www.scala-sbt.org/1.x/docs/Scopes.html) ecosystem

 ### Sbt 1.x